Carl Seumanutafa

-Carl Taulauniu Seumanutafa (born June 15, 1983) is a Samoan professional mixed martial artist who competes in the Heavyweight division.
+Carl Seumanutafa (born June 15, 1983) is a Samoan mixed martial artist, wrestler and bare-knuckle boxer who competes in the Heavyweight division.
 A professional since 2007, he has competed for Bellator, Strikeforce, ShoXC, EliteXC, Tachi Palace Fights, King of the Cage, M-1 Global, and the PFL.

 Background

 Born and raised in Samoa, Seumanutafa moved with his family to San Francisco at the age of 12, living in Bayview-Hunters Point.
 He attended J. Eugene McAteer High School where he competed in wrestling.

 Mixed martial arts career

 Early career

-Seumanutafa made his professional debut in March of 2007, winning his first three bouts all via TKO before being signed by EliteXC.
+Seumanutafa made his professional debut in March 2007, winning his first three bouts all via TKO before being signed by EliteXC.

 EliteXC and Strikeforce

-Seumanutafa made his promotional debut at EliteXC: Unfinished Business on July 26, 2008 against Mike Cook.
+Seumanutafa made his promotional debut at EliteXC: Unfinished Business on July 26, 2008, against Mike Cook.
 Seumanutafa won via first-round knockout with a slam.

 He returned two months later for the Elite Challenger series, facing Shane del Rosario.
 Seumanutafa was handed his first loss via TKO in the second round.
 In February 2009, Seumanutafa fought at M-1 Challenge 12: USA against Edson Franca.
 Seumanutafa lost via split decision after two rounds.

 After the closing EliteXC and its absorption by Strikeforce, Semanutafa returned to the promotion three months later at the inaugural Strikeforce: Challengers event on May 15, 2009.
 Seumanutafa faced Lavar Johnson.
 During a takedown attempt, Seumanutafa was knocked out with an uppercut just 18 seconds into the first round.